kabouras33/restaurant-app/README.md

 ## Project Overview

-Restaurant App is a comprehensive web application designed to streamline restaurant management.
-This software provides a robust dashboard for restaurant owners, allowing them to manage inventory and reservations efficiently.
-The application is subscription-based, offering various features tailored to enhance operational efficiency and improve customer service.
+Restaurant App is a comprehensive restaurant management software designed as a web application.
+It provides restaurant owners with a powerful dashboard to manage their inventory and reservations efficiently.
+The application operates on a subscription model, allowing owners to access a suite of tools to streamline their operations.
+Built with a modern tech stack, Restaurant App ensures a seamless user experience and robust functionality.

 ## Features

-- **Subscription-Based Access**: Restaurant owners can subscribe to access the management dashboard.
+- **User Authentication and Authorization**: Secure login and role-based access control for restaurant staff.
-- **Inventory Management**: Track and manage stock levels, suppliers, and inventory costs.
+- **Inventory Management**: Track and manage stock levels, supplier information, and order history.
-- **Reservation Management**: Simplify table reservations and manage customer bookings.
+- **Reservation Management**: Handle table bookings, customer preferences, and reservation schedules.
-- **Real-Time Notifications**: Stay updated with instant notifications for reservations and inventory alerts.
+- **Payment Processing with Stripe**: Integrated payment gateway for processing subscription fees.
-- **Responsive Design**: Optimized for both mobile and desktop use.
+- **Reporting and Analytics**: Generate insights and reports on sales, inventory usage, and customer trends.
-- **Admin Dashboard**: Manage users, settings, and view analytics.
+- **Real-time Notifications**: Alerts for low inventory, new reservations, and other critical updates.

 ## Tech Stack